 A Staged Approach

-Completion of this phase is scheduled for June 2020 and will conclude Phase I of St. Luke’s Campus Expansion.
+St. Luke’s Health Forward Initiative has been broken out into a three phase, multi-year plan to redevelop our medical campus and replace our hospital.
+Completion of our current phase is scheduled for fall 2020 and will conclude Phase I of St. Luke’s Health Forward Initiative.
 Future expansion plans include:

 Phase II: The size of Building A will double.